LordDarthSidous/Ox_Inventory-ItemsTemplate/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/MIAgimir/Ox_Inventory-ItemsTemplate/total)
 ![GitHub](https://img.shields.io/github/license/MIAgimir/Ox_Inventory-ItemsTemplate)

-# Notice I am not the true creator of this Agimir is.
-I am just one of the few people that forked this repo before he gone dark.
-So in another words this my edit of his work.

 I put this together for my own server that I'm working on, but I thought I would share the items & effects.
 I'll add to it as I edit and add more items and I will notate which files go where in the client / server code so that it should be easy to put together.
 I also added the latest weapons from the recent updates.